lucaspbastos/docker-gophernicus/README.md

 # docker-gophernicus

+**Fork of [Kaiju's Docker Gophernicus](https://github.com/kaiju/docker-gophernicus) that has a few fixes and multi-arch support for ARMv6, ARMv7, ARM64, and x86_64**
 An Alpine Linux based Docker image for the [Gophernicus Gopher server](https://github.com/gophernicus/gophernicus).

 Do you just want to run a simple Gopher service?
 Do you not want to mess the hassle of setting up old-school inetd/xinetd/systemd sockets/etc?
 Are you already running all your other services as containers?
 Me too!